-CLASS PARTICIPATION GRADE: LEARNING TEAM ACTIVITY SHEET (10% OF COURSE GRADE)
+CLASS PARTICIPATION GRADE: (10% OF COURSE GRADE)

 Attendance is mandatory.
 Class session format includes lectures, team activities, videos, and/or team discussions.
 Students are randomly assigned to Learning Teams of three.
-Your team is to take exams together, discuss materials, give review as subject experts, and participate in team activities throughout the semester.
+Your team is to take quizzes and exams together, discuss materials, and participate in team activities throughout the semester.
 As a team, you are to assign a speaker at each class session.
 The assigned speaker will speak for the team in class.
-To earn credit, your team is to submit the Learning Team Activity Sheets at the end of each class sessions.
-On the sheet, your team is to write what is unclear.
-You do not earn any grade for the day that you are absent, or when your team do not turn in the sheet.
+You do not earn any grade for the day that you are absent.
 I hope you will find the class interesting and engaging because interest and engagement are valuable parts of your learning.